DenisGorbachev/metawomen-docs/src/RewardsForHolders/Teams.md

 # Rewards Program Teams

+* Team leaders can get +30% bonus on the total team's payout (see below).
+* Team members can get the questions answered by the team leader (see below).

+## For team leaders

-* You can get bonuses by creating or joining a team.
+* You can get +30% bonus of your whole team's payout by creating a team.
-* You can create a team with your followers on social media.
+* You can create a team with your followers on social media, or with your friends from a chat group.
-* As a team leader, you will get +30% bonus of your whole team's payout.

-All bonuses are paid in addition to normal payout.
+* All bonuses are paid in addition to normal payout.

-There's no minimum requirement - you can create or join the team with any amount of COLI.
+* There's no minimum requirement - you can create or join the team with any amount of COLI.

 * [How much can I earn as a team leader?](#how-much-can-i-earn-as-a-team-leader)
 * [How can I create a team?](#how-can-i-create-a-team)

+## For team members

+* The team leader will answer the questions on your behalf.
+This is good because you save time & get a more guaranteed payout (remember: correct answers are needed to receive the reward each week).
+* If you prefer to answer the questions yourself, you should [create your own team](#how-can-i-create-a-team).

 * [How can I join a team?](#how-can-i-join-a-team)

 ## FAQ